 - This document directly relates to Sustainable Sydney 2030-2050 and the Community Strategic Plan. - It explains why transport and access are crucial to creating a city that is environmentally sustainable, inclusive and economically productive. - It shows how new ideas and approaches will work with the City's extensive existing programs and policies to achieve a City for walking, cycling and public transport.
-It identifies the high level of consistency between the City's approach to transport and access and NSW Government policies. - It provides more detail on Sustainable Sydney 2030-2050's Transformative Project Ideas and transport and access targets, principles and directions. - It provides the transport network context to and further rationale for the Transformative Project Ideas outlined in Sustainable Sydney 2030- 2050.
+It identifies the high level of consistency between the City's approach to transport and access and NSW Government policies, improving the City's ability to advocate for these approaches. - It provides more detail on Sustainable Sydney 2030-2050's Transformative Project Ideas and transport and access targets, principles and directions. - It provides the transport network context to and further rationale for the Transformative Project Ideas outlined in Sustainable Sydney 2030- 2050.